rks101/isdp/README.md

 ## Hands-on

-At times, creating and fiddling with environment setup is fun, learning, and hell yes, time consuming.
+At times, creating and fiddling with environment setup is fun, learning, and hell yes, time-consuming.
 These days, you can try out online environments or playgrounds without the need to install and create complex setups.
-So, for all those who cannot afford to have an environment or are too lazy to set up one, there are browser-based online learning kits available.
+So, for those who cannot afford an environment, or system or are too lazy to set up one, browser-based online learning kits are available.

+[SEED Labs](https://seedsecuritylabs.org/) - grateful to receive (hard copy) labs from Professor Wenliang Du, Syracuse University.

 [Try Hack Me](https://tryhackme.com) - gives virtual rooms or environments accessible from within the web browser to try out a few things.